wookie-fatcat/agility/PI_INSTALL.md

 You must be running a [64-bit version of Linux](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) on your Raspberry Pi

+You will need to use an SD card that is **at least 16Gb in size**.
+A 32Gb one is recommended.

 ## Step 1

 Ensure you have Docker installed on your Raspberry Pi.
 Here's some useful instructions: